-Generate OpenAPI
+Generate OpenAPI from tests

 Optic turns network traffic from your browser or your existing integration tests into an accurate OpenAPI documentation.
 Optic runs every time your code changes to update your OpenAPI spec or verify that it matches the implementation.